hachyderm/community/community.hachyderm.io/content/en/docs/mastodon/moderation/report-feature/_index.md

 post(s))
 1. Limit (Formerly known as "silence".
 The user can still participate but they will not show in Local or Federated feeds.)
+1. Freeze (User can log into their account but cannot interact.)
 1. Warn (Moderators send a note through the interface to the reported user.
 Note this option is not visible on the screenshot.)
 1. Suspend (Also known as "ban".
 If the user is a Hachydermian